-The Defendants further knew that Guatemala's weak justice system has no appreciable deterrent effect, and therefore knew that there was a greatly increased risk that individuals employed at the Fenix Project would resort to violent tactics to resolve disputes without fear of sanction or punishment, as in fact happened in this case.
+The defendants further knew that Guatemala's weak and dysfunctional justice system has no appreciable deterrent effect, and therefore knew that there was a greatly increased risk that individuals employed at the Fenix Project would resort to violent tactics to resolve disputes without fear of sanction or punishment, as in fact happened in this case.

-- 77. The Defendants knew, or should have known, that individuals who were former members of the Guatemalan military and paramilitary groups during the Guatemalan Civil War were employed as part of the HudBay's Fenix Security Forces. - The Defendants and Mr. Bracale knew about the historical land issues in Guatemala that have led to frequent land reclamations by Mayan Q'eqchi' communities who were displaced during the civil war, and further, knew that armed forced removal of these communities are the typical response to these land reclamations.
-The Defendants knew, or should have known, that violence is frequently used by security forces when forcibly evicting of Mayan Q'eqchi' communities.
+70. HudBay knew about the complex historical land issues in Guatemala that have led to frequent land reclamations by Mayan Q'eqchi' communities who were displaced during the civil war, and further knew that armed forced and violent removal of these communities is the typical response to these land reclamations.
 For example, according to an Amnesty International report published in March 2006:

 [There is] a common pattern of human rights violations [during evictions].
 One feature is the use of violence. . . .
 In most cases there are wounded, and sometimes dead, on both sides, although campesino communities, who frequently resist forced evictions, bear the brunt of the violence. . . .
-The destruction, in particular burning, of homes and personal possessions is common. . . .
+The destruction, in particular burning, of homes and personal possessions is common. . .
 Private individuals carry out the destruction with the acquiescence of the police and sometimes with their active help.

-79. HudBay Minerals knew or should have known that its subsidiary CGN, formerly known as EXMIBAL, was linked to past violence associated with the Fenix Project.
-The United

-Nations-sponsored truth and reconciliation commission, the Comisión para el Esclarecimiento Histórico, (the "Truth Commission") reported that:
+71. HudBay Minerals knew that its subsidiary CGN, formerly known as EXMIBAL, was linked to past violence associated with the Fenix Project.
+The United Nations-sponsored truth and reconciliation commission, the Comisión para el Esclarecimiento Histórico, (the "Truth Commission") reported in 1999 that:

-- (a) In June 1978, employees of EXMIBAL were involved in the execution of four persons near the El Estor mine site.
+- (a) In June 1978, employees of EXMIBAL (now called CGN) were involved in the execution of four persons near the El Estor mine site.
 The Truth Commission classified these murders as arbitrary executions. - (b) In 1981, police travelling in a vehicle owned by EXMIBAL abducted community leader Pablo Bac Caal from his home near the Fenix mine site.
 He was later found murdered.
 Pablo Bac Caal had often spoken out on the issue of the land rights of indigenous peoples.
 The Truth Commission classified his murder as an arbitrary execution. - (c) In May 1978, Jose Che Pop and Miguel Sub, protestors from near El Estor, were shot at and wounded by men riding in truck owned by EXMIBAL.
-The Truth Commission classified this incident as an attack on the civilian population. - 80.
-The Plaintiffs plead that CGN's historical involvement in acts of serious human rights violations is relevant in assessing legal foreseeability, as well as the Defendants' duty of care and standard of care.
-Based on the known historical involvement of CGN in acts of serious human rights abuse, including arbitrary executions, the Defendants HudBay Minerals should have been aware of the increased risk of violence due to the employment of CGN at the Fenix Project, and should have taken increased precautions to ensure that CGN did not continue to be involved in acts of repression and violence.
+The Truth Commission classified this incident as an attack on the civilian population. - 72.
+The Plaintiff pleads that CGN's historical involvement in acts of serious human rights violations is relevant in assessing legal foreseeability, as well as HudBay's duty of care and standard of care.
+Based on the known historical involvement of CGN in acts of serious human rights abuse, including arbitrary executions, the Defendant HudBay Minerals should have been aware of the increased and serious risk of violence by CGN employees at the Fenix Project, and should have taken increased precautions to ensure that CGN employees did not continue to be involved in acts of repression and violence.